Product: Digital prototypes for Tender

 1. STAMI employee creates and publishes a survey in the admin module.

 2. Contact person for a participating institution and/or STAMI project leader conducting a survey, adds participants and extra questions.

 3. Participant answering a few questions in a survey

 4. STAMI employee extracts data from former surveys in the admin module for research purpose and making a report.

 Throughout the project we simplified the terminology, the hierarchy, and the work flow used in the old system.

 The final solution delivered to STAMI was a truly user based and simplified guided user journey to obtain several goals:

-–Efficiency and work flow: Lower the threshold and thereby enabling more people to set up and start surveys.
-This means more work will be done in less time at a lower risk.
+–Efficiency and work flow: Lower the threshold enabling more people to set up and start surveys.
+This means more work will be done in less time and at lower risk.

-–Quality: Minimize the potential for mistakes through a step by step guiding through the system to both create and publish surveys, add participants, and add extra questions.
-Sharing an early stage survey set-up on-line with a panel or colleges increases quality.
+–Quality: Minimise the potential for mistakes through step-by-step guiding through the system to create and publish surveys, add participants, and extra questions.
+Sharing an early stage survey set-up online with a panel or colleges increases quality.